google/web-starter-kit/README.md

 If you would prefer not to use any of our tooling, delete the following files from the project: `package.json`, `gulpfile.babel.js`, `.jshintrc` and `.travis.yml`.
 You can now safely use the boilerplate with an alternative build-system or no build-system at all if you choose.

-## Recipes
+## Docs and Recipes

+* [File Appendix](https://github.com/google/web-starter-kit/blob/master/docs/file-appendix.md) - What do the different files here do?
+* [Using Material Design Lite's Sass](https://github.com/google/web-starter-kit/blob/master/docs/mdl-sass.md) - how to get MDL's Sass working with WSK
+* [Deployment guides](https://github.com/google/web-starter-kit/blob/master/docs/deploy.md) - available for Firebase, Google App Engine and other services.
-If you are interested in adding in different tooling workflows to your gulpfile.js, we recommend looking at the official Gulp [recipes](https://github.com/gulpjs/gulp/tree/master/docs/recipes) directory which includes a comprehensive list of guides.
+* [Gulp recipes] - the official Gulp recipes directory includes a comprehensive list of guides for different workflows you can add to your project.

 ## Inspiration